repoalpha/test_gpu/README.md

 The original script has been modified for python 3 along with some refinements.

-This script sets up a matrix defined in the command line arguments and performs a matrix mulitplication and dot product and outputs the result to screen along with the time and device used to perform the operation.
+This script sets up a matrix defined in the command line arguments and performs a matrix mulitplication plus dot product operation and outputs the result to screen along with the time and device used to perform the operation.
 This script can be run as a quick sanity check as part of another project.